If you’re planning a trip to London, you’re in for a treat! But you’ll definitely need some must know tips for visiting London.

 Even for sites that are free, like the British Museum, you may need to reserve a timed entry slot online.

-I advise booking skip the line tickets weeks in advance for these particular sites (with links):
+I advise booking skip the line tickets weeks well in advance for these particular sites (with links), except in the dead of winter.

 - Westminster Abbey